 When someone is preparing to put their house on the market, usually they tend to put more focus on the house itself.
 You know, repainting the walls, fixing the kitchen cabinets and adding some eco-friendly items like a low-flow showerhead and toilet in their bathroom.
 But the reality is even if a house is in perfect condition, it’s not going to matter much if prospective buyers think that the home’s curb appeal is, well, less than appealing, so make sure you do some Property Condition Assessment.

 If you’re someone who is looking to sell your home and you’d like your yard to give viewers a great first impression, we have provided you with a list of five ways that you can improve your curb appeal (and also add a bit of value) when selling your home below:

 Get your lawn professionally landscaped.
 Although you might be the one who has been cutting your yard and trimming your bushes ever since you’ve been living at your house, when you’re trying to attract people to your home, you might want to consider hiring a professional landscaper.
-Not only can they manicure your lawn, bushes and trees, but they can also advise you on things that you can do to make your yard look like it should be featured in Better Homes and Gardens magazine.
+Not only can they manicure your lawn, bushes and trees, but they can also advise you on things that you really should get like a tree removal if the tree in your yard is rotting. .

 Purchase a new mailbox.
 Just about all of us have driven past a house that honestly, we couldn’t fully focus on because the mailbox looks like it’s on its last legs.
 That said, a simple thing that you can do for your curb appeal is to purchase a new mailbox.
 You can find them for a good price at your local home improvement store and they’re relatively easy to install.

 Change your front door.
 If you don’t want to paint the exterior of your house (which is also a smart idea), consider at least changing your front door.
 You can paint your wooden door red or white, have a glass door put in or even have a door custom designed.
 All of these suggestions can help to give your house a lot of character.
-(While you’re at it, it definitely couldn’t hurt to paint your garage door too, if you haven’t used it in a while because it is malfunctioning, then make sure you get a garage door repair too.
+While you’re at it, it definitely couldn’t hurt to paint your garage door too, if you haven’t used it in a while because it is malfunctioning, then make sure you get a garage door repair too.

 Paint your porch.
-If you were to ask a real estate company like Ashe County Real Estate (www.ashecountyrealestate.com) about something that you can do to improve your curb appeal, they might tell you to paint your porch.
+If you were to ask a real estate company like Ashe County Real Estate (www.ashecountyrealestate.com) about something that you can do to improve your curb appeal, they might tell you to have an exterior painter paint your porch.
 It’s something that you can do in half a day and it can totally update the look of your house.

 Repair your driveway.
 Something that the new homeowners will use every single day after moving in is the driveway.
 That’s why it’s definitely a wise investment to tend to it.
 If your driveway is paved and it has potholes in it, consider getting it repaved.
 If it’s dirty or has oil stains on it, put some kitty litter on the spots, rub your foot on it (to make it penetrate into the pavement), let it sit for a few minutes and then sweep it away.
 Then follow that up by rinsing the driveway off.
 If it’s a gravel drive and it’s in your budget, have it paved as well.
 If not, at least make sure to pick up any trash and pull up any weeds that are in it.
 That way, people can have a smooth drive up to your house.
 Good luck!